GUIDE

 Switch when any of these are true: your app has real users and free rate limits are causing errors, you need player statistics that the free tier does not provide, you need more than 12 competitions, or you are building something commercial.
 The transition is straightforward - most paid APIs use the same REST patterns as free ones, so your existing code needs minimal changes.

-TheStatsAPI offers a 7-day free trial on all plans, giving full access to all 1,196 competitions and 84,000+ players - making it the best way to evaluate a premium football API before committing.
+TheStatsAPI offers a 7-day free trial on all plans, giving full access to every endpoint, 80 competitions out of the box (with up to 1,196 available on request), and 84,000+ players - making it the best way to evaluate a premium football API before committing.
 Start your trial at thestatsapi.com.

 Ready to Power Your Sports App?